Dedekind–MacNeille completion: Properties

 The Dedekind–MacNeille completion of a partially ordered set S is the smallest complete lattice with S embedded in it, in the sense that, if L is any lattice completion of S, then the Dedekind–MacNeille completion is a partially ordered subset of L. When S is finite, its completion is also finite, and has the smallest number of elements among all finite complete lattices containing S.

-The partially ordered set S is join-dense and meet-dense in the Dedekind–MacNeille completion; that is, every element of the completion is a join of some set of elements of S, and is also the meet of some set of elements in S. The Dedekind–MacNeille completion is characterized among completions of S by this property.
+The partially ordered set S is join-dense and meet-dense in the Dedekind–MacNeille completion; that is, every element of the completion is the join of some set of elements of S, and is also the meet of some set of elements in S. The Dedekind–MacNeille completion is characterized among completions of S by this property.

 The Dedekind–MacNeille completion of a Boolean algebra is a complete Boolean algebra; this result is known as the Glivenko–Stone theorem, after Valery Ivanovich Glivenko and Marshall Stone.
 Similarly, the Dedekind–MacNeille completion of a residuated lattice is a complete residuated lattice.
 However, the completion of a distributive lattice need not itself be distributive, and the completion of a modular lattice may not remain modular.

 The Dedekind–MacNeille completion is self-dual: the completion of the dual of a partial order is the same as the dual of the completion.

 The Dedekind–MacNeille completion of S has the same order dimension as does S itself.

 In the category of partially ordered sets and monotonic functions between partially ordered sets, the complete lattices form the injective objects for order-embeddings, and the Dedekind–MacNeille completion of S is the injective hull of S.